openenergymonitor/learn/view/sustainable-energy/energy/costs.md

 **Solar costs Contracts for Difference**

 The 2015 Contracts for Difference auction secured large scale solar generation at a cost of £79.23/MWh.
 It is notable that the strike price achieved suggests that the installation cost for large scale solar in the UK is significantly below those quoted for 3-4kW of domestic solar as this strike price would need to cover at least project financing in addition to the construction cost.
-Two projects put forward bids at £50/MWh however these have [not gone ahead](http://www.pv-magazine.com/news/details/beitrag/uk--no-cfd-backed-large-scale-solar-for-next-fiscal-year_100018940/#axzz4SGD8fWjJ).
+Two projects put forward bids at £50/MWh however these have [not gone ahead](http://www.pv-magazine.com/news/details/beitrag/uk--no-cfd-backed-large-scale-solar-for-next-fiscal-year_100018940/#axzz4SGD8fWjJ) - while not currently viable at this price these project may well indicate the direction that costs are heading.

 ### Anaerobic Digestion

 Anaerobic digestion plants with gas turbine generators with or without heat recovery could potentially be used as a dis-patchable backup supply.
-In ZeroCarbonBritain biogas from AD is combined with hydrogen from electrolysis via the sebatier process in order to produce more methane from a given amount of input biomass.
+In ZeroCarbonBritain biogas from AD is combined with hydrogen from electrolysis via the sabatier process in order to produce more methane from a given amount of input biomass.
 The AD system costs below are for the direct AD plant with power generation.

 | Capacity | Name         | Total Cost    | £/kW      |
 |----------|--------------|---------------|-----------|